beepboop271/average-calculator/README.md

 # average-calculator
-does stuff with marks
-currently only accepts properly formatted text files
+does stuff with marks: currently only accepts properly formatted text files

 todo: